 What We Need Now are Intra-Korean Talks

-Ambassador Joseph DeTrani is former Special envoy for Six Party Talks with North Korea and the U.S. Representative to the Korea Energy Development Organization (KEDO), as well as former CIA director of East Asia Operations.
-He also served as the Associate Director of National Intelligence and Mission Manager for North Korea and the Director of the National Counter Proliferation Center, while also serving as a Special Adviser to the Director of National Intelligence.
+Ambassador DeTrani served as the U.S. Representative to the Korea Energy Development Organization (KEDO), as well as former CIA director of East Asia Operations.
+He also served as Associate Director of National Intelligence and Mission Manager for North Korea, was the Special Envoy for the Six-Party Talks with North Korea, and served as the Director of the National Counter Proliferation Center, ODNI.
 He currently serves on the Board of Managers at Sandia National Laboratories.
-The views expressed represent those of the author.

 Cipher Brief Expert Ambassador Joseph DeTrani was the former Special Envoy for Negotiations with North Korea.
 He is currently a Fellow at the Institute of Korean-American Studies.
 The views are the author’s and not any government agency or department.